Pwd9000-ML/blog-devto/posts/2023/GitHub-Opensource-Contribute/GitHub-Opensource-Contribute.md

 Finally, let's focus on the most rewarding part, contributing to an open-source project by making a pull request.
 Here are the steps to follow:

-**Fork the Repository:** GitHub allows users to create a personal copy of another user's project.
+**1. Fork the Repository:** GitHub allows users to create a personal copy of another user's project.
 This is known as forking a repository.
 Find the `'Fork'` button located at the top-right corner of the project page and click on it.
 Within a few seconds, a copy of the repository will appear in your account.

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2023/GitHub-Opensource-Contribute/assets/fork.png)

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2023/GitHub-Opensource-Contribute/assets/fork2.png)

-**Clone the Repository:** The next step is to get this remote repository on your local system for making changes.
+**2. Clone the Repository:** The next step is to get this remote repository on your local system for making changes.
 This is known as **cloning**.
 Use the `'git clone'` command followed by the URL of your forked repository.

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2023/GitHub-Opensource-Contribute/assets/clone.png)

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2023/GitHub-Opensource-Contribute/assets/clone2.png)

-**Create a New Branch:** It's a good practice to create a new branch for each new feature or bug fix you work on, to keep your contributions organised.
+**3. Create a New Branch:** It's a good practice to create a new branch for each new feature or bug fix you work on, to keep your contributions organised.
 Use the `'git branch "branch_name"'` to create a new branch, and `'git checkout "branch_name"'` to switch to it.
 You can also create the new branch directly from the **GitHub website**, or your preferred **Integrated Development Environment (IDE)**, such as [VSCode](https://code.visualstudio.com) or even a [GitHub Codespace](https://docs.github.com/en/codespaces/overview).

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2023/GitHub-Opensource-Contribute/assets/branch.png)

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2023/GitHub-Opensource-Contribute/assets/branch2.png)

-**Make Changes and Commit:** Now, dive into the code.
+**4. Make Changes and Commit:** Now, dive into the code.
 First, open the code in your Development Environment (IDE), e.g. [VSCode](https://code.visualstudio.com).
 Make the necessary changes and save them.
 After making changes, use `'git add .'` to stage the changes, and `'git commit -m "commit message"'` to save your changes.
 Be sure to write a meaningful commit message, explaining the changes you made.

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2023/GitHub-Opensource-Contribute/assets/com.png)

-**Push Your Changes:** After committing your changes, it's time to upload them to your **forked repository** on GitHub.
+**5. Push Your Changes:** After committing your changes, it's time to upload them to your **forked repository** on GitHub.
 This process is known as **pushing**.
 The `'git push origin "your_branch_name"'` command will push your changes to your forked GitHub repository.

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2023/GitHub-Opensource-Contribute/assets/sync.png)

-**Create a Pull Request:** Navigate back to your forked repository on GitHub.
+**6. Create a Pull Request:** Navigate back to your forked repository on GitHub.
 Click on `'Pull Request'` then create a new pull request.
 Ensure the source branch is **your** recently created **branch** and the destination branch is the **master/main** branch of the **original repository**.
 Summarise the changes you've made, then click `'Create a pull request'`.

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2023/GitHub-Opensource-Contribute/assets/PR.png)